fgimian/macbuild-ansible/README.md

   Vagrant.
 This also includes installation of related packages for each technology.
 * **Application Settings**: Automating configuration of Sublime Text, MacDown, Textual and other applications which are of interest to me.
-This is performed using plist properties and custom code.
+This is performed using plist properties, files and custom code.
 * **Project Setup**: Cloning and setup of certain GitHub projects I work on.

 The plist module is a modified version of